request/request/README.md

 ---

 - `body` - entity body for PATCH, POST and PUT requests.
 Must be a `Buffer`, `String` or `ReadStream`.
 If `json` is `true`, then `body` must be a JSON-serializable object.
 - `form` - when passed an object or a querystring, this sets `body` to a querystring representation of value, and adds `Content-type: application/x-www-form-urlencoded` header.
 When passed no options, a `FormData` instance is returned (and is piped to request).
-See "Forms" section above.
+See [Forms](#forms) section above.
 - `formData` - data to pass for a `multipart/form-data` request.
 See [Forms](#forms) section above.
 - `multipart` - array of objects which contain their own headers and `body`